saylordotorg/course_chem107/Unit05.md

+---
+layout: default
+title: "CHEM107: Inorganic Chemistry"
+course_description: "A study of the chemistry, properties, and reactivity of metal-containing compounds.
+Topics include atomic structure and electron configurations, bonding theories, ionic bonding, ionic solids and packing structures, band theory, alloys, semiconductors, and superconductors, inorganic acids and bases, and the properties and compounds of Group 1-7 elements."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Solid State Chemistry** <span id="5"></span> *Solid state chemistry studies the behavior of a very large aggregation of atoms that form crystals and solid networks.
 Recall from molecular